We Dance Around A Living Tree

 The energy of Spirit circulates from and around the branches and roots.
 Through the Tree, Spirit permeates the circle, moving in seen and unseen ways.
 The Tree receives our prayers and transmutes them into other dimensions.
 Just as it transforms carbon monoxide into life-giving oxygen, so too does it empower and move our Prayers.
 The Tree is in the middle of the circle because it is like the hub of a wheel, the energetic focal point where the energy of the Dance can move and circulate most efficiently.
 The objects we place on the Tree are not so much decorations as they are an offering of ourselves to Spirit that can come back to us energized at the end of the Dance, a physical remembrance of our good work.

-In the selection of the Tree to grace our Ceremony, we are only there to pick it up, not pick it out.
+Some dances plan their outdoor dance circle around a living tree in the ground; other dances that are indoors must bring in a tree, most likely from a nursery.
+In the selection of an indoor tree to grace the ceremony, we are only there to pick it up, not pick it out.
 The spirit of the Tree knows that it will be this year’s Tree.
 It has already given itself up for this sacred work.
 Finding it is only a detail (and a delightful one for those who claim this honored task).
 Whether the tree survives after the Dance depends on a number of things.
 In our haste we may not prepare it properly for planting, we may neglect it with lack of water or hearty prayers, or it may be hard-pressed to survive winter and the adjustment year.
 However even if we do our work in a good way, it may be part of the work that the Tree give its life for us.
 Like buffalo and turkey, it is in service to Great Mystery, even to the giving of its life so that the people may live— so that we can see, so that we can move into alignment with Spirit.

 Lessons From the Tree Nation